 On March 18, 2020, the Ugandan government started imposing restrictions, including travel restrictions and cancellation of public gatherings, such as religious services, weddings, and music events (Uganda Bureau of Statistics, 2022).
 A total lockdown was imposed on March 30 with a nationwide curfew from 7 pm to 6:30 am, banning of public transportation, strict regulations on the movement of vehicles, and closure of all non-essential businesses, which extended till the end of May (Alfonsi et al., 2021; Margini et al., 2020).

 Lockdowns were eased at the beginning of June 2020 with the resumption of public transportation and the opening of businesses (Guloba et al., 2021; Monitor, 2020; Schwartz et al., 2021; Wagner et al., 2022).
 Most small and medium businesses were back open by July-August 2020 (Alfonsi et al., 2021).
-International travel restrictions remained until the end of September, when land borders reopened and international flights resumed (Guloba et al., 2021).
+International travel restrictions remained until the end of September, when land borders reopened, and international flights resumed (Guloba et al., 2021).

 In response to the resurgence of Covid-19 infections in 2021, the government of Uganda imposed a second lockdown from June 2021 (Atamanov et al., 2022; Athumani, 2021).
-This second lockdown was partly eased in August 2021.
+This second lockdown was partly eased by August 2021. (source?)

 3. Estimation Strategy and Data

-To establish the causal effects of Covid-19 lockdowns, we use household fixed-effect models on a nationally representative longitudinal household data set, relying on the changes over time in government-imposed lockdowns to identify the effect.
+To establish the causal effects of Covid-19 lockdowns, we use household fixed-effects models on a nationally representative longitudinal household data set, relying on the changes over time in government-imposed lockdowns to identify the effect.

 Household data come from the Uganda High-Frequency Phone Survey on Covid-19 (UHFS), conducted by the Uganda Bureau of Statistics in collaboration with the World Bank.
 The survey was conducted in seven waves, with four waves in 2020 (June, August, September, and October) and three in 2021 (February, March, and October).
 The goal of the UHFS was to help understand the economic and social impacts of the Covid-19 pandemic by collecting high-frequency data on individuals and households (Uganda Bureau of Statistics, 2022).
 To this end, the survey asked detailed questions on food insecurity, employment, income, outside assistance, and agricultural practices.

 The UHFS sample is a subset of the 3,098 households interviewed in the 8th wave of the Uganda National Panel Survey in 2019/20 (UNPS 2019/20).
-In UNPS 2019/20, households were requested to provide a phone number so they could be reached if they moved from their location.
+In UNPS 2019/20, respondents were requested to provide a phone number.
+Originally, the goal was to ensure households could be reached in case they moved, but with the Covid lockdowns, the phone numbers became the basis for surveying households.
 Of the 2,386 households that provided a phone number, 2,227 were successfully interviewed for round 1 of the UHFS.
 To avoid potential bias arising from the possibility that the types of households with access to phones are fundamentally different from households without access to phones, the UHFS provides survey weights to ensure that the data is nationally representative.
 We use those sample weights in our estimations.

 Over the seven rounds, the attrition rate was 12.4 percent, with 1,950 households from the baseline interviewed in round 7 (October 2021).
 However, replacement households were added to the sample following the first round.
 This brings our total sample size to 2,283 households and 14,467 observations.

-Our main specification regresses outcomes, Y, discussed below, on a set of variables using a linear fixed-effect model:
+Our main specification regresses outcomes, Y, discussed below, on a set of variables using a linear fixed-effects model:

 Yi, t = β0 + β1 L1 + β2 L2 + β3 L7 + β4 Casesi,t + β5 X1 i,t-1 + δi + εi,t , (1)